Total Items: 0

 Sub Total: $0.00

-Have your leather hiking boots become more of a relic than an adventure tool lately?
-Do you use them predominantly for mowing the lawn these days?
-Perhaps you only use them once or twice a year?
-If that all sounds familiar and you need to get your boots adventure-ready ASAP, follow this step-by-step guide to getting those dusty old boots back to their former glory and make sure they are ready to perform for your next outing!
+If that all sounds familiar and you need to get your hiking boots adventure-ready ASAP, follow this step-by-step guide to getting those dusty old boots back to their former glory and make sure they are ready to perform for your next outing!

 Before you get started, there are a few things you’re going to need:

 Once you have the above items, lay them out and take a photo of it all to prove to your mates that you know your stuff and that you’re a Handy Sandy!